git-disl/DLEdge/readme.md

 ## Introduction
+With advances in deep neural networks (DNNs), there has been a proliferation of revolutionizing products.
+Yet, the popularization of such DNN-powered applications is hindered because their success is built on intensive computations and powerful GPUs.
 This project aims at accelerating deep neural networks on edge devices using Intel Neural Compute Stick 2 (NCS).
 We show that NCS is capable of speeding up the inference time of complicated neural networks, which can be efficient enough to run locally on edge devices.
 Such acceleration paves the way to develop ensemble learning on the edge for performance improvement.
 As a motivating example, we exploit object detection to be the application and utilize the well-known algorithm YOLOv3 [[Link]](https://pjreddie.com/darknet/yolo/) as the detector.

-We further develop a web-based visualization platform to support (ensemble) object detection.
+We develop a web-based visualization platform to support (ensemble) object detection.
 Photos and videos from local files or webcam are supported.
-Frame per second (FPS) is displayed to indicate the speed-up made by one or more NCS devices in parallel.
-The architecture of the system is as below.
+Frame per second (FPS) is displayed to indicate the speed-up made by one or more NCS devices running in parallel.
+The architecture of the system is as below:

 ![Architecture Diagram](media/architecture.png)